SC EPSCoR Solicitation Number 8-CRP2019

 - Project Summary (1 page)

-Each proposal must contain an NSF compliant summary of the proposed project not more than one page in length.
-The Project Summary consists of an overview of the activities that would result if the GEAR CRP were funded and a brief description of long-term plans for sustainability of the team.
-The Project Summary must also include a statement of objectives and methods to be employed, a statement on the intellectual merit of the proposed activity, and a statement on the broader impacts of the proposed activity.
+Proposals must contain an NSF compliant summary of the proposed project not more than one page in length.
+The Project Summary consists of an overview of the activities that would result if the proposal were funded, and a brief description of long-term plans for sustainability.
+It should specifically identify the MADE in SC research thrust areas and articulate the integration of modeling/simulations with experimental research.
+The Project Summary must also include a statement of objectives and methods to be employed, and two distinct sections: 1) statement on the intellectual merit of the proposed activity, and 2) a statement on the broader impacts of the proposed activity.

 - Objectives of the Proposed Work and Relevance